2022 Stanley Cup playoffs: Second round

-Eastern Conference Second Round
+Eastern Conference second round

 (A1) Florida Panthers vs. (A3) Tampa Bay Lightning

 This was the second consecutive and the second overall playoff meeting between these two rivals.
-Tampa Bay won the previous year's Stanley Cup First Round series in six games.
+Tampa Bay won the previous year's Stanley Cup first round series in six games.
 These teams split their four-game regular season series.

 The Lightning defeated the Panthers in a four-game sweep.
-In Game 1, Corey Perry and Nikita Kucherov both scored a goal and assisted in Tampa Bay's 4–1 victory.
-Ross Colton's goal with 3.8 seconds left in Game 2 provided Tampa Bay with a 2–1 victory and a 2–0 series lead.
-Kucherov scored a goal and assisted three times in the Lightning's 5–1 victory of Game 3, who took a 3–0 series lead in the process.
-In Game 4, Andrei Vasilevskiy made 49 saves in a 2–0 shutout, advancing the Lightning to the Conference Final for the third consecutive season.
+In game one, Corey Perry and Nikita Kucherov both scored a goal and assisted in Tampa Bay's 4–1 victory.
+Ross Colton's goal with 3.8 seconds left in game two provided Tampa Bay with a 2–1 victory and a 2–0 series lead.
+Kucherov scored a goal and assisted three times in the Lightning's 5–1 victory of game three, who took a 3–0 series lead in the process.
+In game four, Andrei Vasilevskiy made 49 saves in a 2–0 shutout, advancing the Lightning to the Conference finals for the third consecutive season.
 With their victory, they became the first team since the 1980–1984 New York Islanders dynasty to win ten consecutive playoff series and they equalled the 1956–1960 Montreal Canadiens in consecutive series victories.

 (M1) Carolina Hurricanes vs. (M2) New York Rangers

 This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 2020 Eastern Conference Qualifying Round, which Carolina won in a three-game sweep.
+Their only previous meeting was in the 2020 Eastern Conference qualifying round, which Carolina won in a three-game sweep.
 Carolina won three of the four games in this year's regular season series.

 The Rangers defeated the Hurricanes in seven games.
-After Sebastian Aho tied the game late for Carolina in Game 1, Ian Cole scored in overtime to give the Hurricanes a 2–1 victory.
-In Game 2, Aho scored a goal and provided an assist in Antti Raanta's 21 save shutout for the Hurricanes' 2–0 victory.
-The Rangers rebounded in Game 3; aided by Igor Shesterkin's 43 saves, New York defeated Carolina 3–1.
-In Game 4, Andrew Copp notched a goal and two assists in the Rangers 4–1 victory, evening the series 2–2.
-The Hurricanes shot 34 times at Shesterkin in Game 5, banking in three goals for a 3–1 victory and a 3–2 series lead.
-In Game 6, Shesterkin made 37 saves and Filip Chytil scored twice for the Rangers who defeated Carolina 5–2 to force a seventh game.
-New York shut the door on Carolina in Game 7, outscoring the Hurricanes 6–2 to advance to the Conference Final for the first time since 2015.
+After Sebastian Aho tied the game late for Carolina in game one, Ian Cole scored in overtime to give the Hurricanes a 2–1 victory.
+In game two, Aho scored a goal and provided an assist in Antti Raanta's 21 save shutout for the Hurricanes' 2–0 victory.
+The Rangers rebounded in game three; aided by Igor Shesterkin's 43 saves, New York defeated Carolina 3–1.
+In game four, Andrew Copp notched a goal and two assists in the Rangers 4–1 victory, evening the series 2–2.
+The Hurricanes shot 34 times at Shesterkin in game five, banking in three goals for a 3–1 victory and a 3–2 series lead.
+In game six, Shesterkin made 37 saves and Filip Chytil scored twice for the Rangers who defeated Carolina 5–2 to force a seventh game.
+New York shut the door on Carolina in game seven, outscoring the Hurricanes 6–2 to advance to the conference final for the first time since 2015.